ramigs/strapi-nuxt-article/strapi-nuxt.md

 ```

 One last step we need to do in this file.
 Configure the base URL that axios will
-use when making API requests (which is the env variable we've added previously):
+use when making API requests (which is the environment variable we've added
+previously):

 ```javascript
 axios: {